 Vanessa graduated from Yale with a degree in Political Science, before going on to collect a second degree from the prestigious Yale Law School.
 A lifelong fan of games, including anything from cards to Pacman, she made her first World Series of Poker* final table in 2006, finishing 7th in a $2,000 No Limit Hold’em event for $101,285.
 The following year, she finished 3rd in the World Series $5,000 Championship Heads-Up event for $128,968, before finally getting the breakthrough she deserved when she won her first bracelet in 2008.
 Vanessa beat a tough field of 759 in a $1,500 Pot Limit Omaha event to take the title and $227,993, and came agonisingly close to repeating her feat just days later when she finished 3rd in the $10,000 Championship Heads-Up event for an additional $108,288.

 Following a string of impressive cashes at events across the US, Vanessa scored a huge $750,000 payday for taking down the North American Poker Tour (NAPT) Mohegan Sun Main Event in 2010, confirming her status as one of the most talented players in the game.
 After a 4th place finish at the EPT London High Roller event for $226,910, the hot-streak continued with victory at the Partouche Poker Tour Main Event for an incredible cash of $1,823,430 - the biggest cash of her career so far.
 Vanessa then made history when she returned to the NAPT Mohegan Sun event in 2011 and won again, becoming the first-ever player to win the same PokerStars live event two years in a row.
 It was a victory worth $450,000, and rounded off an incredible 12 months of success.
 Summer 2012 saw Vanessa crush at the World Series once again, with a string of cashes and her second bracelet win, this time in a $2,500 10 Game event, good for $244,259.
 And at the 2013 PCA she grabbed the $25,000 High Roller title, notching up the second seven-figure score of her career.
 Just months later Vanessa almost won another High Roller title, busting in 4th in the PokerStars and Monte-Carlo®Casino EPT Grand Final €25,000 tournament for $380,656.
+A return to the PCA in 2014 saw Vanessa earn another huge cash of $760,640, this time for finishing third in the $100,000 Super High Roller.
+She also then came third in the $25,000 High Roller, the same event she won 12 months before, cashing this time for $607,580.

 When she isn’t playing poker, Vanessa likes to get involved with political issues such as the fight for social justice.
 She also likes playing basketball and tennis, and games like pool and darts.
 Vanessa resides in Toronto, Canada, and you can find her playing online under the screen name ‘V. Selbst’.